Fort Jackson Building, 3rd Floor

 Permanent Housing for Special Needs Populations

 Greene County Landlord Outreach:

-Greene County Housing Program will meet quarterly with local landlords to address ways of expanding affordable and accessible housing opportunities in the County for households with low income and special needs.
+Greene County Housing Program meets with local landlords to address ways of expanding affordable and accessible housing opportunities in the County for households with low income and special needs.

 For more information about on how to become involved in this meeting, please contact Amy Switalski at 724-852-5276.

 The goal of the Greene County Housing Rehabilitation Program is to provide safe and adequate housing for low- and moderate- income Greene County residents.

 To be eligible, the applicant must meet the income guidelines, own the residence and the property upon which it sets, occupy the residence and have all current taxes paid.
 To meet this program goal, Greene County will adhere to Section 8 Housing Quality Standards (HQS).
 The value of the applicant’s residence may not exceed the FHA 203(b) limits.
 Eligible Greene County residents may receive a grant of not less than $1,000 or more than $25,000.
 Applicants are placed on a waiting list on a first-come, first-serve basis once the application and required information is received.